 New Hampshire is a mosaic of natural communities encompassing habitats for fish and wildlife, from granite peaks, forests, and wetlands to grasslands and coastal islands.
 The Lake Region of New Hampshire is one of the most breathtakingly gorgeous places in the United States.
 The magnificent lakes and majestic mountains provide an unmatched backdrop in the Northeast.
 It’s the ideal location for those who enjoy being immersed in a beautiful setting with seemingly endless recreational and relaxation opportunities.
 There’s a spot in the Lakes Region for everyone, whether you’re planning a vacation or making it your year-round home.
 New Hampshire’s Lakes Region alone has 273 lakes and ponds, ensuring plenty of fun throughout the seasons.
 For anyone visiting or considering relocating to the Lakes Region, here is a breakdown of the 10 biggest lakes in New Hampshire:

-The 10 Biggest Lakes In New Hampshire
+Discover the 10 Biggest Lakes in New Hampshire

 10. Great East Lake